Barbie Zelizer

 • Director, Center for Media at Risk

 Barbie Zelizer is the Raymond Williams Professor of Communication and Director of the Center for Media at Risk at the University of Pennsylvania’s Annenberg School for Communication.
-A former journalist, Zelizer is known for her work on journalism, culture, memory, and images, particularly in times of crisis.
-She has authored or edited fifteen books, including the award-winning About To Die: How News Images Move the Public (Oxford, 2010) and Remembering to Forget: Holocaust Memory Through the Camera's Eye (Chicago, 1998), and over 150 articles, book chapters, and essays.
-Her latest book, The Journalism Manifesto (co-authored with Pablo Boczkowski and C.W.
-Anderson), was published by Polity Press in 2021.
+A former journalist, Zelizer is known for her work on journalism, culture, memory and images, particularly in times of crisis.

-Zelizer is a member of the American Academy of Arts and Sciences and, in 2021, she was elected as a fellow of the British Academy.
-She is also a recipient of a Guggenheim Fellowship; a Freedom Forum Center Research Fellowship; a Fellowship from Harvard University’s Joan Shorenstein Center on the Press, Politics, and Public Policy; a Fellowship from the Helsinki Collegium for Advanced Studies; a Fulbright Senior Scholar; a Fellowship from Stanford University’s Center for Advanced Study in the Behavioral Sciences; and an ACLS Fellowship.
-Zelizer is also a media critic, whose work has appeared in The Nation, PBS News Hour, CNN, The Huffington Post, Newsday, Liberation, and other media organizations.
+Zelizer is a member of the American Academy of Arts and Sciences, a fellow of the British Academy and a fellow of the Europaea Academia.
+She is a recipient of multiple fellowships, including from the Guggenheim Foundation; Harvard University’s Joan Shorenstein Center on the Press, Politics, and Public Policy; the Helsinki Collegium for Advanced Studies; the Fulbright Senior Scholar Foundation; Stanford University’s Center for Advanced Study in the Behavioral Sciences; and the American Council of Learned Societies.

-Coeditor of Journalism: Theory, Practice and Criticism and former Director of the Scholars Program in Culture and Communication, she is a past President of the International Communication Association, where she is also a Fellow, and a Distinguished Scholar of the National Communication Association.
-She is a former Judge of the Peabody Awards for Excellence in Electronic Media, and her work has been translated into French, Korean, Turkish, Romanian, Chinese, Italian, Spanish, Hebrew, and Portuguese.
-She is currently working on a manuscript entitled How the Cold War Drives the News.
+A founding co-editor of the academic journal Journalism: Theory, Practice & Criticism, a former president of the International Communication Association, a former Director of the Scholars Program in Culture and Communication, a Distinguished Scholar of the National Communication Association and a former Judge of the Peabody Awards for Excellence in Electronic Media, Zelizer is also a media critic, whose work has appeared in The Nation, PBS News Hour, CNN, The Huffington Post, Newsday, Liberation and other media organizations.
+Zelizer’s work has been translated into French, Korean, Turkish, Romanian, Chinese, Italian, Spanish, Hebrew and Portuguese.

 Education